Home Real Estate Morrill Land Grant Act

 Morrill Land Grant Act

-What was the Morrill Land Grant Act of 1862?
+What Was The Morrill Land Grant Act Of 1862?

 The Morrill Land Grant Act of 1862 was promulgated by Justin Morrill, representative of Vermont in the House of Representatives.
 The bill was signed into law by President Lincoln during the Civil War.
 The Morrill Land Grant Act of 1862 authorized the grant of federal land to the states for sale.
 Each state was to receive 30,000 acres of land for each representative; both senators and members of the House, mostly from the western territories.
 That would be sold and the proceeds go to funding higher education in those states.
 As such each state was to receive a minimum of 90,000 acres of land to be sold.